ricmac/Cybercultural/src/pages/index.md

   intro: ""
 ---

-A newsletter about tech history and its impact on our culture, by Richard MacManus.
-Currently serializing [my latest book](/memoir/), *Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution*.
+A newsletter about tech history and its impact on our culture, by [Richard MacManus](/about/).
+Currently serializing [my latest book](/memoir/).

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/ricmac"